I have been thinking of doing a new series here on the blog.

 The first example happened on a recent weekend when we successfully negotiated a cash sale on a really nice home in the east valley.
 As part of the contract, we agree to provide a “proof of funds” letter from my client’s bank.

 The following Monday, our client called Chase and asked for a letter stating that she had enough funds to cover the purchase of the home.
 She also gave them the specific dollar amount needed to provide to the seller and why she wanted the letter.

 The account manager offered to provide an account balance but would not write a letter for her.

-Feeling that the seller’s really didn’t need to know how much more money was in the account than necessary to purchase this home, the “legal” department was contacted.
-After another offer of providing a balance of the account, we still did not have the letter we wanted.
-The next morning, several hundred thousand dollars was removed from Chase and I had a letter, exactly as it had been requested.
-From a different bank.
+Feeling that the seller didn’t need to know how much money was in her account to purchase this home, the “legal” department at Chase was contacted.
+After another offer of providing a balance of her account, she still did not have the requested letter.

 So, Chase… How hard can it be to provide a proof of funds letter for a stellar client?
 Was that a smart move?

-Update to 2019 and we find this head scratcher from Chase Bank over on Mashable:
+Update to 2019 and we find another head scratcher from Chase Bank over on Mashable:

 Apparently, people don’t like being told how to spend their money.
 Especially from a huge bank who was given a massive bailout.